bradgessler/anchors/README.md

 require "anchors"
 use Anchors::Middleware,
   css: "section.anchorize", # CSS headers are applied to.
 Defaults to 'body'
   seperator: "-",           # Change the seperator in the header.
-Defaults to _
+Defaults to '_'
   link: false               # Don't convert the headers into links to their own anchors.
-Defaults to true.
+Defaults to 'true'.
 ```

 ## Development